 People’s Choice Plan is $4 per month and features up to 3 negotiations per month, daily scanning, and negotiation updates.

 The Works Plan is $8 a month and includes unlimited negotiations, daily scanning, negotiation updates, priority support, and early access to new features.

 When the company was launched, there was a limited number of financial institutions on their list for negotiations.
 Today, however, they support more than 15,000 banks and credit unions in the U.S.

 Many or most fee structures are listed in the fine print of your statement or start-up paperwork, or even worse, buried in text online.
 It is literally small print that could take a magnifying glass to decipher!

 Bank fees are small amounts tapped on for account set-up and maintenance for both personal and business customers.
-These too can be overlooked, but they will also overlooked until they become extensive.
+These too can be overlooked, but they will only be overlooked until they become extensive.